 Suppose you need to want to get a list of all users whose username begins with "a".
 There are a couple ways to do this, but one method might be to use some SQL functions like LOWER and SUBSTR.
-To use arbitrary SQL functions, use the special R object to construct queries:
+To use arbitrary SQL functions, use the special fn() function to construct queries:

-''' select the users' id, username and the first letter of their username, lower-cased query = User.select(['id', 'username', R('LOWER(SUBSTR(username, 1, 1))', 'first_letter')]) now filter this list to include only users whose username begins with "a" a_users = query.where(R('first_letter=%s', 'a')) for user in a_users: ... print user.first_letter, user.username '''
+''' select the users' id, username and the first letter of their username, lower-cased query = User.select(User, fn.Lower(fn.Substr(User.username, 1, 1)).alias('first_letter')) alternatively we could select only users whose username begins with 'a' a_users = User.select().where(fn.Lower(fn.Substr(User.username, 1, 1)) == 'a') for user in a users: '''

+... print user.username